nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### SPL Assistant 5: Checking for add-on updates

-Pressing Control+Shift+U after entering SPL Assistant layer will cause the add-on to check for add-on updates.
+If using add-on 18.12 and earlier, pressing Control+Shift+U after entering SPL Assistant layer will cause the add-on to check for add-on updates.
 Unlike the automatic update check process described earlier, this one is a manual check, thus it'll perform additional actions such as stopping the automatic update check timer before actually checking for updates.
 Another difference is that this command will display a results dialog if there are no updates or other errors are encountered, whereas in automatic check mode, they are not shown.

 ### A surprise: some Assistant layer commands can be invoked without entering the layer first